 Admission to the Diploma in Professional Legal Practice for applicants who are not qualified as outlined above is normally only possible in exceptional circumstances.

 Tuition fees for 2015-16 (subject to change and for guidance only)

 Home and EU, and International fees - £7000

 Upon successful completion of the programme you will be eligible to progress through your traineeship to work as a solicitor or advocate.
 The Diploma in Professional Legal Practice is a requirement for entry into these roles in the legal profession.

-Applicants are required to submit two application forms at the same time:
+Applicants to the Glasgow Diploma are required to submit two application forms at the same time:

-Current University of Glasgow students or graduates should complete their paper application form and send it to Fiona Macaulay, Room G/26, The Stair Building, School of Law, 8 The Square, Glasgow G12 8QQ.
+Current University of Glasgow students or graduates should complete their paper application form and send it to Fiona Macaulay, Room 226, The Stair Building, School of Law, 8 The Square, Glasgow G12 8QQ.